-Conjunctivitis (Pink Eye) is an irritation or infection.
+Conjunctivitis (pink eye) is an irritation or infection.
 It affects the membrane that covers the white of your eye and the inside of your eyelid (conjunctiva).
 It can happen to one or both eyes.
-The membrane swells and the blood vessels enlarge (dilate).
-This makes your eye red.
-That's why conjunctivitis is sometimes called red eye or pink eye.
+It swells the membrane and the blood vessels dilate, causing the eye to turn red (hence the names "pink eye" or "red eye").

-You may need treatment if you have one or more of the following conditions:
+If you have one or more of the following conditions, you may need treatment:

-- Eyelids that are crusty or stuck together when you wake up in the morning
+Eyelids that are crusted or stuck together when you wake up in the morning

-Getting treatment quickly can help prevent damage to your eyes.
+Rapid treatment can help prevent damage to the eyes.

-Conjunctivitis, or Pink Eye, can be caused by a viral infection, bacterial infection or even allergies and other irritants.
+Pink eye can be caused by a viral infection, bacterial infection, or even allergies and other irritants.

-Pink eye caused by a virus will usually go away on its own.
-Artificial tears and warm compresses can relieve symptoms.
-Your licensed health care provider may also prescribe eye drops.
-A viral infection can be very contagious and spreads quickly.
-To prevent this, wash your hands often.
+When caused by a virus, pink eye usually disappears by itself.
+Artificial tears and warm compresses can alleviate the symptoms.
+Your licensed doctor may also prescribe eye drops.
+A viral infection can be very contagious and easily spread.
+To prevent this, wash your hands frequently.
 Use a separate tissue to wipe each eye.
-Don’t touch your eyes or share bedding or towels.
+Do not touch your eyes or share sheets or towels.

 Pink eye caused by a bacterial infection can be treated with eye drops.
-Your licensed health care provider may prescribe eye drops or ointment to kill the bacteria.
-Warm compresses can help keep the eyelids clean.
-To keep the bacteria from spreading, wash your hands often.
+Your licensed doctor may prescribe eye drops or ointment to kill the bacteria.
+Warm compresses can help to keep the eyelids clean.
+To prevent the spread of the bacteria, wash your hands frequently.
 Use a separate tissue to wipe each eye.
-Don’t touch your eyes or share bedding or towels.
+Do not touch your eyes or share sheets or towels.

 Conjunctivitis caused by allergies and irritants is usually best controlled by avoiding the irritant.
-Artificial tears can help flush out the eye and lubricate the surface.
+Artificial tears can help to rinse the eye and lubricate the surface.
 Your licensed health care provider may also prescribe eye drops to reduce swelling and relieve redness.
 In some cases, you may have to stop wearing contact lenses or eye makeup.